-A historical leadership change took place in the DRC with the 2018/2019 presidential, legislative, and provincial elections in the DRC.
-The swearing-in ceremony of President Félix Tshisekedi, leader of the Union for Democracy and Social Progress (Union pour la Démocratie et le Progrès Social - UDPS), marked the DRC's first peaceful democratic transfer of executive power.
+A historical leadership change took place in the DRC with the 2018-19 presidential, legislative and provincial elections.
+The swearing-in ceremony of President Félix Tshisekedi, leader of the Union for Democracy and Social Progress (UDPS), marked the DRC's first peaceful democratic transfer of executive power.

-Despite widespread allegations of fraud and thousands of petitions against election results at all levels-the bulk of which were still pending at the time of writing this report-election related violence has been minimal.
-The CENI announced that former President Kabila's Common Front for Congo (Front Commun pour le Congo - FCC) coalition swept the legislative and provincial elections, dividing partisan powers between the executive and legislative branches, a first in the DRC's history.
-This new power-sharing offers an unprecedented opportunity to initiate broad electoral reforms-including constitutional and legal reform, as well as institutional reform of the CENI-to shore up the credibility of future elections.
+Despite widespread allegations of fraud and thousands of petitions against election results at all levels - the bulk of which were still pending at the time of writing this report - election-related violence has been minimal.
+The CENI announced that former President Kabila's Common Front for Congo (FCC) coalition swept the legislative and provincial elections, dividing partisan powers between the executive and legislative branches, a first in the DRC's history.
+This new power-sharing offers an unprecedented opportunity to initiate broad electoral reforms - including constitutional and legal reform, as well as institutional reform of the CENI - to shore up the credibility of future elections.

-Meaningful and sustainable reform will require long-term efforts, as it could in one hand entail constitutional and legal reform, including amendments to the constitution, organic law, and other related laws, and therefore engagement with Parliament (and possibly a referendum).
+Meaningful and sustainable reform will require long-term efforts, as it could on one hand entail constitutional and legal reform, including amendments to the Constitution, organic law and other related laws, and therefore engagement with Parliament and possibly a referendum.
 On the other hand, legal changes will necessitate harmonized institutional reforms, such as revisions to CENI regulations and judicial EDR procedures.
-The institutional reform-a short- to medium-term process-entails adjustments in rules, operational plans, recruitment and training systems that can be implemented by the CENI, without other political actors' involvement.
-However, consultations with political parties, observer groups, government, and other stakeholders will still be required to rebuild trust.
+Institutional reform - a short- to medium-term process - entails adjustments in rules, operational plans, recruitment and training systems that can be implemented by the CENI, without other political actors' involvement.
+However, consultations with political parties, observer groups, the government and other stakeholders will still be required to rebuild trust.

-Thus, to ensure successful reform outcomes, Congolese actors must define reform procedures in terms of scope, actors involved, and formats, while realistically taking into consideration the political context and time required to achieve objectives before the next election cycle.
-To inform the dialogue on electoral reform in the DRC, IFES has developed the present white paper to offer best practices and key aspects for stakeholders to consider when preparing for an inclusive electoral reform process (see Section III).
-IFES also presents priority recommendations for reform (see Section IV) and potential sequencing of CENI appointments, institutional reform, and legal reform (see Section V).
-Finally, the paper offers electoral reform case studies from Kenya, Senegal and Nigeria which identify relevant challenges, successes, and lessons learned for the DRC to consider for its own reform process (see Appendix).
+Thus, to ensure successful reform outcomes, Congolese actors must define reform procedures in terms of scope, the actors involved and formats, while realistically considering the political context and time required to achieve objectives before the next election cycle.
+To inform the dialogue on electoral reform in the DRC, IFES has developed this white paper to offer best practices and key considerations for stakeholders preparing for an inclusive electoral reform process (Section III).
+IFES also presents priority recommendations for reform (Section IV) and potential sequencing of CENI appointments, institutional reform and legal reform (Section V).
+Finally, the paper offers electoral reform case studies from Kenya, Senegal and Nigeria that identify relevant challenges, successes and lessons learned for the DRC to consider for its own reform process (Appendix).